fortrabbit/help/docs/faq-pricing.md

 ## How do you bill?

 At the end of each month we send an invoice the usage of that month.
 The billing period is daily.
 So you'll be charged just for the days you have actually used a certain App or Component.
-See our [billing article](/billing) for more.
+See our [pro rated billing article](pro-rated-billing) for more.

 ## What's the tinkering level?